coil-kt/coil/docs/recipes.md

 [Shared element transitions](https://developer.android.com/training/transitions/start-activity) allow you to animate between `Activites` and `Fragments`.
 Here are some recommendations on how use them with Coil:

 - **Shared element transitions are incompatible with hardware bitmaps.** You should set `allowHardware(false)` to disable hardware bitmaps for both the `ImageView` you are animating from and the view you are animating to.
-If you don't the transition will throw an `java.lang.IllegalArgumentException: Software rendering doesn't support hardware bitmaps` exception.
+If you don't, the transition will throw an `java.lang.IllegalArgumentException: Software rendering doesn't support hardware bitmaps` exception.
 - Prefer using `target(imageView)` or `ImageView.load` for any requests targeting an `ImageView` in the transition.
 - Use [`ChangeImageTransform`](https://developer.android.com/reference/android/transition/ChangeImageTransform) and [`ChangeBounds`](https://developer.android.com/reference/android/transition/ChangeBounds) together for optimal results.